·

 Just another 30 minutes outside of Waterbury you’ll find yourself on the eastern shoreline of Lake Champlain in Burlington, where Ben & Jerry’s originated.

-Sometimes I reflect on how much we did in one day and it’s kind of wild.
-We covered three cities and didn’t feel rushed.
-Makes me second guess complaining there’s not enough time in the day when I can’t get 3 tasks done.
+Somehow, we managed to cover three cities in one day without feeling rushed.
+It’s proof that when the vibes are right, you can accomplish more than you think—note to self the next time I’m struggling with my to-do list.
 We did only get just a taste of them (literally and figuratively), but I feel like what we did and saw were some of the best things to do in Vermont.

 Day 5: Boston